cap-js/docs/node.js/queue.md

 You can manage the dead letter queue by implementing a service that exposes a read-only projection on entity `cds.outbox.Messages` as well as bound actions to either revive or delete the respective message.

 ::: tip
-See [Outbox Dead Letter Queue](../java/outbox#outbox-dead-letter-queue) in the CAP Java documentation for additional considerations while we work on a general Outbox guide.
+See [Outbox Dead Letter Queue](../java/outbox#outbox-dead-letter-queue) in the CAP Java documentation for additional considerations while we work on a general outbox guide.
 :::

 #### 1. Define the Service